Wellstar Breast Surgery

-WellStar Health System provides comprehensive, full-spectrum breast diagnostic and treatment options.
-In addition, WellStar offers a range of support services to help patients and their families throughout this treatment journey, from counseling to exercise and nutritional services.
+Wellstar provides comprehensive, full-spectrum breast diagnostic and treatment options.
+In addition, we offer a range of support services to help patients and their families throughout this treatment journey, from counseling to exercise and nutritional services.

 For many of these procedures, particularly if completed for cancer treatment, the surgery serves as one part of the treatment and is typically followed by radiation therapy or chemotherapy.

 For these surgeries, only a part of the breast is removed; the amount depends on the size and place of tumors or growths and other factors.
 For a lumpectomy, the surgeon removes only the breast lump and a minimal amount of tissue around it.
 For a quadrantectomy or partial (segmental) mastectomy, the surgeon will remove more of the breast tissue than during a lumpectomy.